Fredilly/article6-methodologies/README.md

 For a working example of the file layout and content, see `docs/examples/TEMPLATE_METHOD`.
 See RULESET.md for conventions and CI guardrails.

+## Repository layout

+> **Sector naming note:** The internal slug `Forestry` in paths such as
+> `methodologies/UNFCCC/Forestry` refers to UNFCCC sector 14,
+> “Afforestation and reforestation”.
+We keep the slug stable for hashes and
+> reproducibility; human-facing docs and models should use the full sector
+> label.

 ## Five Things mapping
 1. Data-first methodologies
 2. Audit-ready hashes